-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results anti-HCV agents, such as inhibitors of cyclophilin or microRNA) with baseline HCV-RNA levels ≥10,000 IU/mL Patients were excluded if they previously received treatment with NS5A inhibitor or discontinued treatment with sofosbuvir plus ribavirin prematurely because of intolerance (other than exacerbation of anemia) 6, and 8, the end of treatment, and post-treatment weeks 4 and 24; and SVR12 rates by baseline cirrhosis status and IL28B genotype SVR12 rates were higher in patients without cirrhosis (96% [105/109]) than in patients with cirrhosis (63% [20/32]).
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results sofosbuvir 400 mg once daily for 12 weeks treatment-naïve or and treatment- experienced (prior interferon alfa with or without ribavirin, sofosbuvir plus ribavirin, or other anti-HCV agents, such as inhibitors of cyclophilin or microRNA) with baseline HCV-RNA levels ≥10,000 IU/mL Patients were excluded if they previously received treatment with NS5A inhibitor or discontinued treatment with sofosbuvir plus ribavirin prematurely because of intolerance (other than exacerbation of anemia) HCV-RNA levels <lloq detectable or undetectable, at on- treatment weeks 1, 2, 4, 6, and 8, the end of treatment, and post-treatment weeks 4 and 24; and SVR12 rates by baseline cirrhosis status and IL28B genotype</lloq treatment-experienced cohorts, respectively, was 40% and 24% for week one, 77% and 69% for week two, and 94% and 98% for week four.
+HCV- RNA levels were undetectable at end of treatment in 99% of patients.
+The SVR12 was 92% (55/60) and 87% (80/92) in patients with CC and non- CC IL28B genotype, respectively.
+SVR12 rates were higher in patients without cirrhosis (96% [105/109]) than in patients with cirrhosis (63% [20/32]).